Towards a replicator dynamics model of age structured populations

 *corresponding author

 The project is realized under grant Marie Curie grant\ PIEF-GA-2009-253845.

-Abstract
+\textbf{Abstract}

-In this paper is presented the new modelling framework combining the replicator dynamics (which is the standard model of the frequency dependent selection) with the Leslie Matrix model of the age-structured population.
-Firstly the continuous version of the discrete Leslie Matrix model is derived.
-It is shown that Euler--Lotka equation is satisfied when new model reaches the steady state (ie. stable related frequencies between the age classes).
-Due to the long expected lifespan of an individual in comparison with the ecological timescale, the real life model should contain a large number of equations.
-This problem is solved by the introduction of the large age classes concept.
-The underlying assumption is that within a single large age class the individuals do not differ in the demographic parameters (fertility and mortality).
-Then according to this result, a more complex model containing different individual strategies is presented.
-The methodology of the multipopulation games is used for derivation of two, mutually equivalent systems of equations.
-First contains equations describing the evolution of the strategy frequencies in the whole population completed by subsystems of equations describing the evolution of the age structure for each strategy.
-Second system contains equations describing the changes of general populations age structure, completed with subsystems of equations describing the selection of the strategies within each age class.
+We present a new modelling framework combining replicator dynamics, the standard model of frequency dependent selection, with an age-structured population model.
+The new framework allows for the modelling of populations consisting of competing strategies carried by individuals who change across their life cycle.
+Firstly the discretization of the McKendrick von Foerster model is derived.
+We show that the Euler--Lotka equation is satisfied when the new model reaches a steady state (i.e. stable frequencies between the age classes).
+This discretization consists of unit age classes where the timescale is chosen so that only a fraction of individuals play a single game round.
+This implies a linear dynamics and individuals not killed during the round are moved to the next age class; linearity means that the system is equivalent to a large Bernadelli-Lewis-Leslie matrix.
+Then we use the methodology of multipopulation games to derive two, mutually equivalent systems of equations.
+The first contains equations describing the evolution of the strategy frequencies in the whole population, completed by subsystems of equations describing the evolution of the age structure for each strategy.
+The second contains equations describing the changes of the general population's age structure, completed with subsystems of equations describing the selection of the strategies within each age class.
+We then present the obtained system of replicator dynamics in the form of the mixed ODE-PDE system which is independent of the chosen timescale, and much simpler.
+The obtained results are illustrated by the example of the sex ratio model which shows that when different mortalities of the sexes are assumed, the sex ratio of 0.5 is obtained but that Fisher's mechanism, driven by the reproductive value of the different sexes, is not in equilibrium.

-Introduction
+\textbf{Acknowledgements:} The project was realized under the grants Marie Curie Actions PIEF-GA-2009-253845 by European Commision and 2013/08/S/NZ8/00821 FUGA 2 by the Polish National Science Centre.
+We want to thank Jan Koz\l owski, John McNamara, Franjo Weissing for support for the projects and Mats Gyllenberg, Reinhard B\"{u}rger, Ryszard Rudnicki, and three anonymous reviewers for helpful suggestions. in memory Of Andrzej Wieczorek.

+\section{Introduction}

-Among the most important approaches to modeling of evolutionary processes are life history optimization and evolutionary game theory.
-The classical approach to life history theory (Stearns 1992, Roff 1992) relies on optimization models.
-In effect, there are no interactions among individuals or density dependence:
+Among the most important approaches to the modelling of evolutionary processes are life history optimization and evolutionary games.
+Classical life history theory (Stearns 1992, Roff 1992) relies on optimization models, where there are no interactions among individuals and no density dependence: